-It shall be the policy of Council to work closely with the responsible provincial department to ensure that stormwater run-off is managed in a manner that is cost-effective and environmentally sensitive, and which minimizes risks to public health and safety and to private property.
+It shall be the policy of Council to work closely with the Province's responsible department to ensure that stormwater run-off is managed in a manner that is cost-effective and environmentally sensitive, and which minimizes risks to public health and safety and to private property.
 Wherever appropriate, it shall be the policy of Council to protect and enhance the existing surface water drainage system in the Municipality, and to upgrade its capacity to handle stormwater run-off.

 - a.
-Council shall work with the Province to ensure stormwater systems are properly installed and maintained in the municipality in association with the development of new roads. - b.
-The Bylaw shall require the inclusion of storm water management plans in all applications for residential subdivisions involving four lots or more. - c.
-The Bylaw shall require drainage plans in applications for a development permit but may establish criteria for when an exemption is appropriate. - d.
+Council shall work with the Province to ensure stormwater systems are properly installed and maintained in the Municipality in association with the development of new roads. - b.
+The Land Use Bylaw shall require the inclusion of stormwater management plans in all applications for residential subdivisions involving three lots or more. - c.
+The Land Use Bylaw shall require drainage plans in applications for a development permit but may establish criteria for when an exemption is appropriate. - d.
 Council may require developers to mitigate or retain stormwater flows on site to prevent adverse effects on downstream properties.